 Related courses at City

-Whatever your level of interest in becoming a management consultant, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming a management consultant, City's courses can help you take one step closer to a career as a management consultant, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 Who can I work for as a management consultant?

 You have a range of options, from large generalist consultancies that cover all aspects of business development and management, to specialist companies that work within specific industry sectors or disciplines.
 These could include:

 - business strategy and planning

 With sufficient experience and contacts, you could work on a freelance basis, perhaps in a specialist sector or area of interest to you.